Dabendorf/INF237-AlgoritmeEngineering/README.md

 - This solution counts number of Z in first window and then just removes the first and adds the next letter to the z-counter

 #### Firefly
-There is cave with alternating stalagtites and stalagmites all having a length
+There is cave with alternating stalagtites and stalagmites all having a length<br/>

-There is a firefly flying horizontally at a chosen level, destroying all obsticles
+There is a firefly flying horizontally at a chosen level, destroying all obsticles<br/>
 Find out what is the minimum number of obsticles to destroy and how many of these levels with that number exist

 Solution: